 Something I hope they add in the future would be support for Opposing Force, Blue Shift or other notable Half-Life single player campaigns.
 I mean, they already use the Opposing Force Desert Eagle model, might as well go all the way.

 If you wanna check it out, it’s available here.
-I will say this only works on the Steam release of Half-Life. suXin says this version is required, presumably because of features in the most recent GoldSource engine that are unsupported in pre-Steam releases.
+I will stress that this only works on the Steam release of Half-Life. suXin says this version is required, presumably because of updates in the GoldSource engine that are unsupported or missing in pre-Steam releases.
 I know there’s very few people out there still using the pre-Steam (or “WON”) version of Half-Life these days, but it bears mentioning.

 Now I wonder if anyone’s ever done a mod where Gordon Freeman is in Max Payne.
 Bashing mafiosos with a crowbar would be hilarious at least once.